thiagoa/thiagoa.github.io/_posts/2014-11-07-too-many-private-methods.markdown

 ---
 layout: post
 title: Too many private methods!
-description: An example of how too many private methods can lead to a better design
+description: An example of how too many private methods can lead to a better design while refactoring.
 tags: [ruby refactoring]
 comments: true
 ---

 I don't like bloated views, I guess nobody does.
-Views can easily become the worst nightmare of any application, if not properly taken care.
+Views can easily become the worst nightmare of any application, when care is not properly taken.

-I was working on an application where there were lots of search forms spread throughout the views.
+I was working on an application with lots of search forms spread throughout the views.
 Those forms were not backed by ActiveRecord, so I had to use pure Rails form helpers, like **text\_field\_tag**.
-If you use these kinds of helpers too much, any view can quickly become a mess.
+When you use these kinds of helpers too much in your views they quickly become a mess.

-I eventually got tired of building the forms that way, and felt the need to code a little class which builds those forms in an elegant and straightforward manner.
+I eventually got tired of building forms that way, and felt the need to code a little class which builds those forms in an elegant and straightforward manner.

 My first step was to think about the form builder at a higher level.
 How would I like to build my form?